-Likelihood of Consumer Confusion under the DuPont Factors
+Likelihood of Confusion – DuPont Factors

-Avoiding Consumer Confusion
+Avoiding Trademark Likelihood of Confusion

 Ultimately, the purpose of trademarks is to ensure that a company’s products and services are distinguishable from others in the market.
 In order to increase your chances of creating a strong, recognizable brand, the best trademark is one that is completely unique.
 Not only will a unique trademark help you gain brand recognition, but it also affords more legal protections to the trademark owner.

 What are the DuPont Factors?